 When making these buying decisions, it is important to consider the relevant data behind the decisions to ensure the fit will be right.

 Although these diverse firms can help bring new ideas and innovation to the table, for larger companies they often lack the scale to be a tier 1 supplier.
 Although this does not by any means mean large companies should overlook these diverse suppliers.
-It is important for large companies to engage in ‘coaching’ of these smaller supplier to help them improve and grow into tier 1 suppliers.
+It is important for large companies to engage in ‘coaching’ of these smaller suppliers to help them improve and grow into tier 1 suppliers.
 Organisations such as MSDUK help large companies procure from the diverse suppliers as well as helping the smaller suppliers get opportunities to network with buyers from larger organisations removing that as a barrier.

 The higher levels of innovation and resilience of the diverse firms can help accelerate the sustainability agenda.